 PS I usually try to bake another vegetable while I have the oven on (to save on electricity): either another type of squash (like acorn or butternut squash) or eggplant to make Baba Ganouj for another day.

 This article was posted on Monday, February 23rd, 2009 at 5:23 pm and is filed under Countries & Cultures, English, Languages, Main Course, Mama Lisa, Recipes of the World, Spaghetti Squash with Pasta, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “Recipe for Spaghetti Squash with Pasta”